cxw620/rust-polyglot/docs/stability.rst

 Rust libraries
 still have "0.x" version numbers.

-Multiple versions of the same library can end up in the same program;
+Multiple versions of the same library can end up in the same program, and are then treated entirely disjoint by the language.
-if they are require to interoperate, special measures must be taken.
+If they are require to interoperate, special measures must be taken.
 For example,
 when the ``log`` crate makes a new incompatible release,